rogeriochaves/spades/README.md

 With time, it is possible that more and more things are implemented on the language and removed from this framework, leaving maybe just the initial boilerplate and the code generators.

-## Elm on Rails Architecture
+## Spades Architecture

-Just like all other Elm apps, Elm on Rails follows [The Elm Architecture](https://guide.elm-lang.org/architecture/), this architecture basically dictates all the state flow within Elm, but still allows multiple organizations as your app grows.
+Just like all other Elm apps, Spades follows [The Elm Architecture](https://guide.elm-lang.org/architecture/), this architecture basically dictates all the state flow within Elm, but still allows multiple organizations as your app grows.

-Elm on Rails then follows an organization with domain focus, similar to what is described on [this blogpost](https://medium.com/@_rchaves_/structured-todomvc-example-with-elm-a68d87cd38da).
+Spades then follows an organization with domain focus, similar to what is described on [this blogpost](https://medium.com/@_rchaves_/structured-todomvc-example-with-elm-a68d87cd38da).

-Another important thing in a real-world Elm app is a solution for parent-child communication, for that part, Elm on Rails uses the NoMap pattern described on [this other blogpost](https://medium.com/@_rchaves_/child-parent-communication-in-elm-outmsg-vs-translator-vs-nomap-patterns-f51b2a25ecb1).
+Another important thing in a real-world Elm app is a solution for parent-child communication, for that part, Spades uses the NoMap pattern described on [this other blogpost](https://medium.com/@_rchaves_/child-parent-communication-in-elm-outmsg-vs-translator-vs-nomap-patterns-f51b2a25ecb1).

 ## Code Generators

 Some people find Elm code very verbose, and that the architecture needs too much boilerplate to work.
 This is the intentional trade-off that the Elm Language choose to leave the language as simple, readable and explicit as possible.

-To have the redability benefits, without the verbosity pain, Elm on Rails comes with a CLI to help generate code.
+To have the redability benefits, without the verbosity pain, Spades comes with a CLI to help generate code.

 ## The best layout system you will ever use